tsosea2/CancerEmo/README.md

 $ pip install -r requirements.txt
 ```

-Then, the code can be ran using:
+Then, the code can be run using:

 ```
 TOKENIZERS_PARALLELISM=false python main.py \